hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 | enum | `['SNARE-Seq2-AC', 'scATACseq', 'BulkATACseq', 'snATACseq', 'sciATACseq']` |

 ### `transposition_transposase_source`
 The source of the Tn5 transposase and transposon used for capturing accessible chromatin.
-TODO- Is this an enum, or just examples?

 | constraint | value |
 | --- | --- |